BernardLeclerc/ARINC-424/README.md

 ARINC-424 Specification - Available on the ARINC Store

 # How to Build
-On Linux Ubuntu with Visual Studio Code
+On Linux Ubuntu with Visual Studio Code and CMake.

 ## Dependencies
 GoogleTest: